Easy Chocolate Cream Pie

 Made from scratch with my Cool Whip substitution, this Chocolate Pie Recipe is suitable for any occasion, from a dinner party to a casual summer gathering.
 But make it even easier by using a tub of whipped topping!

-- Plus it’s even easier to make if you skip the homemade graham cracker crust and purchase a ready-made crust.
-And if you’re not opposed to Cool-Whip, it’s a simple substitute for the cream cheese and whipped cream combo in the recipe.
+- Plus, it’s even easier to make if you skip the homemade graham cracker crust and purchase a ready-made crust.
+And if you’re not opposed to Cool-Whip, it’s a simple substitute for the cream cheese and whipped cream combo in the recipe, but I recommend trying my filling first!

 - PRO-Tip: Chill this chocolate pie for 4 hours or more to allow it to firm up for easier slicing.